dbt-labs/docs.getdbt.com/website/docs/docs/get-started/pip-install.md

 pip install --upgrade dbt-core==0.19.0
 ```

-The `upgrade` flag is used to change versions of dbt, regardless of whether you're upgrading or downgrading via pip.
 ### `pip install dbt`

 Note that, as of v1.0.0, `pip install dbt` is no longer supported and will raise an explicit error.
 Since v0.13, the PyPI package named `dbt` was a simple "pass-through" of `dbt-core` and the four original database adapter plugins.
 For v1, we formalized that split.